 "Assistive technology (AT) is any item, piece of equipment, software program, or product system that is used to increase, maintain, or improve the functional capabilities of persons with disabilities.

-- AT can be low tech like communication boards made of cardboard or fuzzy felt.
+- AT can be low-tech: communication boards made of cardboard or fuzzy felt.

-- AT can be hardware such as prosthetics, attachment devices (mounting systems), and positioning devices.
+- AT can be hardware: prosthetics, mounting systems, and positioning devices.

-- AT can be computer hardware, like special switches, keyboards, and pointing devices.
+- AT can be computer hardware: special switches, keyboards, and pointing devices.

-- AT can be computer software such as screen-readers or communication software.
+- AT can be computer software: screen readers and communication programs.